Yorke Peninsula, South Australia

 The peninsula’s climate is mediterranean.

 The nearest airport is Adelaide.
-Its airlines are Qantas (Canberra, Launceston), Jetstar (Brisbane, Cairns, Darwin, Gold Coast, Perth and Sydney), Virgin Australia (Canberra, Darwin, Hobart, Launceston, Gold Coast and Perth), and Tiger Airways (Melbourne).
+Its airlines are Qantas (Canberra, Launceston), Jetstar (Brisbane, Cairns, Darwin, Gold Coast, Perth and Sydney), and Virgin Australia (Canberra, Darwin, Hobart, Launceston, Gold Coast and Perth).